Iran warns regional states of consequences if they stoked unrest

 The unrest appears to be the worst violence at least since Iran stamped out a “Green Revolution” in 2009, when dozens of protesters were killed over several months.

-“All the forces of the Revolutionary Guards, the (paramilitary) Basij, the Intelligence Ministry, police, and the army took part actively in controlling the situation,” Parviz Tavassolizadeh, the head of the judiciary in Kermanshah, was quoted as saying by the Fars agency.

-Tavassolizadeh said the rioters were armed and burned public property, Fars reported.

-Meanwhile, Amnesty International updated its estimated death toll in the unrest to 115 from 106.
+Rights group Amnesty International said at least 30 people were killed in Kermanshah, making it the worst-hit by the protests and it updated its death toll to 115 from 106.

-“We believe that the real figure may be much higher.
-We are continuing to investigate,” Katy Pownall, Amnesty’s deputy head of news, told Reuters in an email

 Bahman Reyhani, the Revolutionary Guards’ commander in Kermanshah, said “the rioters belonged to anti-revolutionary (exiled opposition) groups and America’s intelligence services,” the semi-official Tasnim news agency reported.